SECTION I: INTRODUCTION

 1.0 Policy

-It is the policy of Caltech to provide a work and academic environment free of sex discrimination, including sexual misconduct, and retaliation.
-Caltech does not discriminate on the basis of sex and prohibits sex discrimination in any education program or activity that it operates, as required by Title IX and other Federal and State law, including in admissions and employment.
+All members of the Caltech community have the right to be treated, and the responsibility to treat others, with dignity and respect.
+These principles are fundamental to the educational and intellectual mission of Caltech.
+It is the policy of Caltech to provide a work and academic environment free of discrimination, harassment, sexual misconduct, and retaliation.
 Caltech will not tolerate such conduct and is committed to educating the community in ways to prevent its occurrence.

-Sex discrimination, sex-based harassment, sexual misconduct, including sexual assault, sexual battery, dating and domestic violence, sexual exploitation, and stalking (collectively “sex discrimination”) constitute prohibited conduct and violate this policy.
-Discrimination on the basis of sex includes discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions (including childbirth, termination of pregnancy, or lactation, and related medical conditions or recovery from such conditions), sexual orientation, gender expression, and gender identity.
-Such conduct violates Title VII of the Civil Rights Act of 1964, as amended; Title IX of the Education Code; and California law.
+As defined in this policy, sex discrimination, sexual and gender-based harassment, and sexual misconduct, including sexual assault, sexual battery (i.e., nonconsensual sexual contact), dating and domestic violence, sexual exploitation, and stalking constitute Prohibited Conduct and violate this policy.
+Such conduct generally violates Title VII of the Civil Rights Act of 1964, as amended; Title IX of the Education Code; and/or California law.

 Any reference in this policy to a Caltech administrator is understood to include not only that administrator but also their designee.